 Preparing for your appointment

 The pain and disability associated with an ACL injury prompt many people to seek immediate medical attention.
 Others may make an appointment with their family doctors.
-Depending upon the severity of your injury, you may be referred to a doctor specializing in sports medicine or a specialist in bone and joint surgery (orthopedic surgeon).
+Depending on the severity of your injury, you may be referred to a doctor specializing in sports medicine or a specialist in bone and joint surgery (orthopedic surgeon).

 What you can do

-Before the appointment, be prepared to answer the following questions:
+Before an appointment, be prepared to answer the following questions:

 - When did the injury occur?